 The same kind of information that is in EHRs is in PHRs, but these are designed to be managed by patients, giving them access and input into their records.
 PHRs include diagnoses and medications, but also keep a record of family medical histories and immunizations.
 Another useful feature is that they contain the contact information for the patient’s providers.

 Medcare MSO provides a full suite of medical revenue cycle management (RCM) services to providers of all sizes.
 Our innovative system for medical billing and practice management has proven to increase revenue and reduce stress for our clients.
-Call us today at 800-640-6409 to discuss how we can help you achieve your business goals.
+Call us today at 800-640-6409or request a demo to discuss how we can help you achieve your business goals.